talla-ui/talla-ui/llms-overview.md

 Async rendering can be animated by wrap the content (here `UI.Row()`) with e.g. `UI.Show().showAnimation("fadeIn")`.

-List views handle events from embedded views, and add a data property `listViewItem` to the event before re-emitting.
+List views handle events from embedded views, and add a data property `listViewItem` to the event before propagating.
 Such events can be typed as `UIListViewEvent<TItem>` for convenience.

 ```typescript
 class CustomersActivity extends Activity {